The truth about food and medicines.

 TRY TO AVOID SUGAR

 There are many things people can do to help themselves such as reducing sugar intake as much as possible but making sure not to replace it with artificial sweeteners.
-Instead, train the palate to enjoy the individual taste of different foods that do not necessarily taste sweet.
+Instead, try to train the palate to enjoy the individual taste of different foods that do not necessarily taste sweet.
 Cruciferous vegetables (so called from the shape of their flowers whose four petals resemble a cross) such as broccoli, Brussels sprouts, cabbage, cauliflower, kale, radishes , turnips and watercress all have excellent anti-cancer properties.
 Unfortunately, these important vegetables have been largely replaced by the ubiquitous green pea.
-Years ago, our grandparents knew the value of green leaf vegetables, such as cabbage, spinach and spring greens rapidly boiled in very little water, that filled hungry youngsters at low cost.
+Years ago, our grandparents knew the value of green leaf vegetables, such as cabbage, spinach and spring greens rapidly cooked in very little lightly salted boiling water, that filled hungry youngsters at low cost.
 Grated raw vegetables and finely shredded cabbage in a salad are most beneficial.

 RISKS VERSUS BENEFITS